Jane Fonda: Feminist causes

-In a 2017 interview with Brie Larson, published by People magazine, Fonda stated, "One of the great things the women's movement has done is to make us realise that (rape and abuse is) not our fault.
+In a 2017 interview with Brie Larson, published by Net-a-Porters magazine The Edit, Fonda stated, "One of the great things the women's movement has done is to make us realise that (rape and abuse is) not our fault.
 We were violated and it's not right."
 She said, "I've been raped, I've been sexually abused as a child and I've been fired because I wouldn't sleep with my boss."
 She said, "I always thought it was my fault; that I didn't do or say the right thing.
 I know young girls who've been raped and didn't even know it was rape.
 They think, 'It must have been because I said 'no' the wrong way.'"

 Through her work, Fonda said she wants to help abuse victims "realize that [rape and abuse] is not our fault".
 Fonda said that her difficult past led her to become such a passionate activist for women's rights.
 The actress is an active supporter of the V-Day movement, which works to stop violence against women and girls.
 In 2001, she established the Jane Fonda Center for Adolescent Reproductive Health, which aims to help prevent teen pregnancy.
 She said she was "brought up with the disease to please" in her early life.
 Fonda revealed in 2014 that her mother, Frances Ford Seymour, was recurrently sexually abused as young as eight, and this may have led to her suicide when Jane was 12.